We Boom: Background and release

 On July 8, 2019, it was announced that NCT Dream was preparing for a summer comeback.
 On July 17, it was revealed that NCT Dream would return with their third EP We Boom and the lead single "Boom" on July 26.
 Teaser photos were released for each member from July 17 to June 22.
 The music video teaser was released on July 24 and the full music video on July 26.

 The EP was released digitally on July 26, 2019, through several music portals, including MelOn, iTunes and Spotify.
 The music video for the title song Boom was released the same day.
 The physical version was released on July 29.

-Reception and promotion

 The EP title song Boom was described as a piece of urban Hip hop, featuring "powerful verses - a bridge in the latter half of the song that features expressive back-to-back belts by Haechan and Renjun and leads into a warm-toned display by Jisung."
 The group started promoting their title track "Boom" on July 26 together with "Stronger".
 They first performed the lead single on KBS' Music Bank, followed by performances on MBC's Show!
 Music Core and SBS' Inkigayo.

+Reception

+Critical reception

+Refinery29 ranked "Boom" as the 28th best K-pop song of 2019 while MTV ranked "Bye My First..." as the 12th best K-pop B-side of the year.

+Commercial performance

 The album became NCT Dream best sold album up till then, selling more than 300,000 units after a month of release.
 It also debut on Billboard World albums chart at #7 and NCT Dream was at #3 on Billboard Social 50 Chart.
 NCT Dream received two wins for "Boom" on The Show on August 6, 2019, and on August 20, 2019, respectively.
 We Boom later became the best selling album released by any NCT sub-unit up until and in the year of 2019.